War of 1812: Gulf of Mexico coast

-Gulf Coast

 American forces under General James Wilkinson, himself a paid Spanish secret agent, took the Mobile area from the Spanish in March 1813.
 This region was the rump of Spanish West Florida, the western portion of which had been annexed to the United States in 1810.
 The Americans built Fort Bowyer, a log and earthen-work fort with 14 guns, on Mobile Point to defend it.
 Major Latour opined that none of the three forts in the area were capable of resisting a siege.

 At the end of 1814, the British launched a double offensive in the South weeks before the Treaty of Ghent was signed.
 On the Atlantic coast, Admiral George Cockburn was to close the Intracoastal Waterway trade and land Royal Marine battalions to advance through Georgia to the western territories.
 While on the Gulf coast, Admiral Alexander Cochrane moved on the new state of Louisiana and the Mississippi Territory.
-Admiral Cochrane's ships reached the Louisiana coast on 9 December and Cockburn arrived in Georgia on 14 December.
+Cochrane's ships reached the Louisiana coast on 9 December and Cockburn arrived in Georgia on 14 December.

-The British had the objective of gaining control of the entrance of the Mississippi, and to challenge the legality of the Louisiana Purchase.
+The British army had the objective of gaining control of the entrance of the Mississippi.
 To this end, an expeditionary force of 8,000 troops under General Edward Pakenham attacked Jackson's prepared defences in New Orleans on 8 January 1815.
 The Battle of New Orleans was an American victory, as the British failed to take the fortifications on the East Bank.
 The British attack force suffered high casualties, including 291 dead, 1,262 wounded and 484 captured or missing whereas American casualties were light with 13 dead, 39 wounded and 19 missing, according to the respective official casualty returns.
 This battle was hailed as a great victory across the United States, making Jackson a national hero and eventually propelling him to the presidency.
 In January 1815 Fort St. Philip endured ten days of bombardment from two bomb vessels of the Royal Navy.
-Remini believes this was preventing the British moving their fleet up the Mississippi in support of the land attack.
-Roosevelt does not share Remini's theory.
-He observes that the British disengaged once the fort's mortar was resupplied and was able to return fire on 17 January 1815, the engagement being described as 'unsuccessfully bombarding' the fort by the British.
+Robert V. Remini believes this was preventing the British moving their fleet up the Mississippi in support of the land attack.